William Brunyate: University of Hong Kong

 Brunyate received his appointment to the University of Hong Kong from Secretary of State Lord Milner and arrived in Hong Kong in January 1921.
+He was formally installed on 7 April.
 The university which came under his care was a young one, having produced its first graduates only four years earlier.
 It was in a state of serious financial uncertainty so he spent his three years in the role attempting to shore up its meager resources.
 He was aided at the outset by the fruits of his predecessor Prof. Gregory Jordan's efforts at fund-raising, with over $300,000 coming in from private donors, plus ongoing commitments from others.
 In his first year, he spread the search for funding further afield, succeeding in establishing numerous scholarships through international sponsors.
 Though he achieved some considerable success, he was regarded as rigid, remote and forbidding, and lacking the tact and urbanity of manner demanded of the post.
-He left in February 1924.
+He was succeeded by William Hornell on 18 February 1924.

 United States

 Brunyate later took an interest in US law, writing on the subject of the 1930 American Draft Code of Criminal Procedure in 1933.
+He died in 1943.

 Honours

 Brunyate, then Khedivial Counsellor, Ministry of Justice, Egypt, was made a Companion of the Order of St Michael and St George in 1907 and, then Legal Adviser under the Sultanate, Knight Commander in 1916.
 He was Grand Officer of the Order of the Osmanieh and was conferred the Grand Cordon of the Order of the Nile.

-He received a doctor of laws honoris causae from the University of Hong Kong in 1924.
+He received a doctor of laws honoris causae from the University of Hong Kong in 1924 upon his departure as the head of the university.